Help & Documentation

 To sell tickets, you must be a partner with Stripe Connect enabled.
 Apply for partnership from the Monetization section of your channel on your Account page.

-Creating Tickets:
+Creating and Attaching Tickets:

-Streaming to a Ticketed Event:
+Streaming a Ticketed Event:

 Revenue: